dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

   - This can be a chain of *dependency ordered before* followed by any number of *carries dependency to*
   - Compared to *synchronizes with* this requires lesser ordering guarantees to be enforced
   - If operation A in thread TA is *dependency ordered before* operation B in thread TB then
     - All values written in TA before A are guaranteed to be visible **only to** operations in TB that are data dependent on B
+  - The definition of *dependency ordered before* is slated to be deprecated in C++26
 - Inter thread happens before
   - This is a combination of the two inter thread synchronization flavours
     - It includes *synchronizes with* and *dependency ordered before*